Orleans Watchdog

 Curtail Unanimous Voting

 One unhealthy trend I notice in Town government is the high proportion of unanimous votes.
-There are two likely reasons for this, neither of which is desirable:
+I'm not saying that unanimous votes are always and necessarily bad.
+Sometimes such a vote may reflect a consensus which was arrived at in a healthy way.
+I'm concerned about two other scenarios, though, neither of which is desirable:

 (1) Deals are being made behind the scenes, in violation of the transparency principles of the Open Meeting Law, and the underlying right of the people to know why decisions are being made.